UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 These are [protobuf](https://developers.google.com/protocol-buffers/docs/cpptutorial) messages that we define and that are important for understanding how the [AI](#ai) works.

 ## Primitives
-`TbotsProto::Primitive`s represent simple actions that a robot can do.
-It does not represent or include _how_ these things are done.
+`TbotsProto::Primitive`s represent simple actions that robots blindly execute (e.g. send signals to motor drivers), so it's up to the [AI](#ai) to send `Primitives` that follow all the rules and avoid collisions with obstacles.
 Some examples are:
 * Moving in a straight line to a position
 * Pivoting around a point
 * Kicking the ball at a certain direction